 1823 A private attempt was made to establish a settlement on the Islands, but this failed after a few months.
 The organisers requested the Buenos Aires government to appoint one of their employees the unpaid ‘Commander’ of the settlement.

-1825 Britain and the Government of Buenos Aires signed a Treaty of Amity, Trade and Navigation.
-No reference was made to the Falkland Islands.
+1825 Britain and the Government of Buenos Aires signed a Treaty of Amity, Trade and Navigation without including and recognition of territory or legal rights.

 1826 Louis Vernet, a naturalised citizen of Buenos Aires (originally French with German connections), undertook a private venture and established a new settlement at Puerto de la Soledad, having first informed the British Consul.

 1829 Buenos Aires announced a claim to the Falkland Islands based on inheritance from Spain.
-Luis Vernet was appointed unpaid Commander of Soledad and Tierra del Fuego, on the grounds that they claimed all rights in the region previously exercised by Spain.
+Luis Vernet was appointed unpaid Commander of Soledad and Tierra del Fuego.
 Britain registered a formal protest, asserting her own sovereignty over the Falkland Islands.

 Vernet made the first of several approaches to Britain then to re-assert its sovereignty over the Islands.
 Earlier he had got the British Consul in Buenos Aires to countersign his land grants.